 As a Noon play you can move one of your unbooted dudes to any other location in play (a deed, a home, or the town square), regardless of how far away that location is, or whether or not it's adjacent.
-This movement boots a dude, unless you're making one of the following two special moves:
+This movement boots a dude.
+Booting your dude is considered a cost of moving, which means your dude boots before moving, and then moves to the new location booted.